grafana/xk6-output-prometheus-remote/README.md

 # xk6-output-prometheus-remote

 > [!WARNING]
 > The `xk6-output-prometheus-remote` extension [has been merged](https://github.com/grafana/k6/pull/4519) to the [main k6 repository](https://github.com/grafana/k6).
 Please contribute and [open issues there](https://github.com/grafana/k6/issues).
-This repository is no longer maintained.
+This repository is no longer maintained and it will be soon archived.

 The `xk6-output-prometheus-remote` extension allows you to publish test-run metrics to Prometheus via Remote Write endpoint.